 Although eating disorders revolve around food and weight, they often have deeper root causes that must be identified before recovery can begin.
-One of the biggest risk factors for eating disorders is trauma.
+One of these major risk factors which contributes to eating disorders is trauma.

 Trauma is the mind and body’s response to any event that causes severe psychological distress.
-It has many symptoms, such as:
+It can have many various symptoms, such as:

-Although some people recover from traumatic events within a few weeks, others have lasting symptoms.
-They may even develop post-traumatic stress disorder (PTSD), a chronic mental health condition that disrupts daily functioning.
+While some may recover from trauma in a matter of weeks, for others the process can be extensive and span for many years.
+Those who deal with lasting symptoms may develop post-traumatic stress disorder (PTSD), a chronic mental health condition that disrupts daily functioning.

-Another study found that around 30% of people with eating disorders had been sexually abused in childhood.
-This research reveals a strong correlation between trauma and eating disorders.
-Why is this?
+Sexual abuse is another common cause of trauma which presents a link to eating disorders.
+One study found that around 30% of people with eating disorders had been sexually abused in childhood.
+What is behind this strong correlation?
 There are several potential explanations.

 In some cases, people turn to disordered eating as a way to cope with painful experiences.
-Both PTSD and eating disorders have high rates of dissociation (a feeling of being disconnected from oneself).
-It’s possible that people who suffer from both are using their eating habits as a way to disconnect from, or numb, the difficult emotions brought on by trauma.
+Both PTSD and eating disorders have high rates of dissociation — a feeling of being disconnected from oneself.
+It is possible that people who suffer from both disorders are attempting to use their eating habits as a means to disconnect from or numb the traumatic memories and emotions.

-It’s also worth noting that trauma can cause individuals to have a negative self-image and experience strong guilt or shame.
-This can manifest in body dysmorphia or eating disorder symptoms.
-Eating disorders often involve low self-esteem, as well as a negative view of one’s body.
+It is also worth noting that trauma may cause individuals to have a negative self-image and experience strong sense of guilt or shame.
+This can manifest itself in body dysmorphia or eating disorder symptoms.
+Eating disorders commonly involve low self-esteem, as well as a negative view of one’s body.

 Individuals may severely restrict their food intake or structure their exercise routine in an effort to regain a sense of control in their lives.
-Since traumatic events leave people feeling powerless, eating disorders can be a way to regain power.
-Unfortunately, these types of disorders spiral out of control until the individual’s life is dominated by food and weight.
+Traumatic events often leave people feeling powerless, whereas eating disorders provide a false sense of regaining power over the “one thing” you can control: Your body.
+Unfortunately, these types of disorders spiral out of control, rather defeating the initial intention until the individual’s life is dominated by food and weight.

-It’s possible that people who develop eating disorders and PTSD have genetic traits that put them at greater risk for these two disorders.
-Research has shown that there is a genetic component to eating disorders.
-Having a close relative with an eating disorder increases your risk of developing one.
-Genetics is likewise a risk factor for PTSD and many other mental health disorders.
+Genetics is likewise a risk factor for PTSD and many other mental health disorders, so it is possible that people who develop eating disorders and PTSD have genetic traits that place them at greater risk for these two disorders.
+Research has shown that there is a genetic component to eating disorders, although it is difficult to pinpoint the specific genetic markers that contribute the most.
+Having a close relative with an eating disorder may increase the risk of developing one.

 Any form of abuse or trauma can contribute to the development of an eating disorder, including physical abuse, emotional abuse, sexual assault, and bullying.
 Keep in mind that eating disorders are complex and have many causes.
 While it’s not possible to say whether trauma directly causes an eating disorder, it is a strong risk factor.